radiantlogic-v8/documentation-new/documentation/configuration/data-sources/data-sources-supported.md

 ### Database Servers

-To connect to the following databases, following the steps to: [Create Data Sources](./data-sources#database-data-sources)
+To connect to the following databases, follow the steps to: [Create Data Sources](./data-sources#database-data-sources)

 Templates for databases are located on the Database tab.